winterfroststrom/TigerCompiler/README.txt

 The class BasicBlock stores is a basic block.
 The control flow graph is represented as a list of BasicBlocks.
+If the Configuration.java file is modified to enable MIPS_COMMENTS, then each segment of mips code will be annotated with the corresponding basic block number (numbering is based on instruction position) as well as an indicator of the successor and predecessor blocks by their block numbers.
 The BasicBlock class has a label instruction, a jump instruction, a list of instructions, and variables.
 While adjacent blocks could use goto's to direct themselves to the next block to enable arbitrary ordering, the original order is maintained for simplicity.